Philadelphia police search for driver after motorcyclist critically injured in crash

 The driver of the motorcycle, identified as 20-year-old Ariel Sanchez, sustained critical injuries to his head, back, and pelvis from the crash and was transported to Temple University Hospital.

-Sanchez is now suffering from a broken collar bone and blood clots, and is in extreme pain, according to his family.
+Sanchez is now suffering from a broken collar bone, a fractured skull, and blood clots, and is in extreme pain, according to his family.

 Even weeks after the crash, Sanchez's family told Action News he is still hospitalized, and he is just now able to converse with others.